Who we are....

 Dr. Aoife McCann MVB Cert(GP) SAS

 Aoife, our senior associate veterinary surgeon has worked with us in Blacklion since 2005.
 Aoife qualified in 1994 from UCD and has achieved a Certificate in Small Animal Surgery.
-A highly experienced, compassionate and fantastic vet, she was once lead vet in the Pet Emergency Hospital and currently lectures in Bray Institute of Further Education.
+A highly experienced, compassionate and fantastic vet, she was once lead vet in the Pet Emergency Hospital and a lecturer in animal care in Bray Institute of Further Education.

 What we do...